The restaurant intelligence already powering AI dining answers.

 Restaurants catalogued

-Name, address, coordinates, cuisine, price, hours across 134 regions
+Name, address, coordinates, cuisine, price, and hours across 130+ regions worldwide

 Unanalyzed restaurants return basic data (name, address, cuisine, price) with a coverage_level flag.
-Analysis expansion is prioritized by API query volume.
+Analysis expansion is prioritized by API query volume and user demand.

 Pricing